 One of the easiest ways to manage newly documented bug-finding test cases is to run these tests to verify the bugs.
 Since test cases are written with the expected result in mind, the entire group of tests should fail with verification of each documented bug.
 If your run failure integrations are in place, your team is notified automatically and can begin the bug triaging process seamlessly.

 When bugs are identified, change the priority of the tests to allow the results to be communicated efficiently across your team.
-By determining which bugs are more critical than others, you provide your team with an order to follow when they address the bugs found by Exploratory.
+By determining which bugs are more critical than others, you provide your team with an order to follow when they address the bugs found by exploratory testing.

 Add critical test cases to run as part of your regular regression.
 Since these test cases are written with the expected result in mind, you can run them to ensure such critical bugs do not recur.